gradle/develocity-oss-projects/README.md

 ## Learn more

-Visit our website to learn more about [Gradle Enterprise][gradle-enterprise] and the [Gradle Enterprise supported OSS projects](https://gradle.com/enterprise-customers/oss-projects/).
+Visit our website to learn more about [Gradle Enterprise][gradle-enterprise] and the [OSS projects using Gradle Enterprise](https://gradle.com/enterprise-customers/oss-projects/).

 ## License